We work with more than 300 partners to bring you better travel deals

 When is the best time to visit?

-A popular time to book flights to Tirana is between June and August with high temperatures and very little rainfall, this is the best time to go.
+A popular time to book cheap flights to Tirana is between June and August with high temperatures and very little rainfall, this is the best time to go.
 Albania’s climate follows that of the Mediterranean, so you will be able to enjoy glorious days of sunshine during this period.

 If you want to avoid the busiest and most expensive months of the tourist season, it is best to avoid the hottest period between July and August.
 From April to June, the Albanian climate is somewhat cooler than the following months, but is still pleasant enough to enjoy the local attractions.
-Alternatively, trips in September are usually less crowded, with airline tickets to Tirana and accommodation considerably cheaper than the peak season, making this an excellent time to visit the city.
+Alternatively, trips in September are usually less crowded, with flights to Tirana and accommodation considerably cheaper than the peak season, making this an excellent time to visit the city.

 Since the fall of communism, Albania has seen a dramatic rebirth that promises a prosperous future.
 The country’s capital city, Tirana is still, as yet, undiscovered by most tourists, but at its heart is a wealth of cultural and historic treasures.
 Tirana is a city where ancient meets modern, with architecture that dates back to the Roman period.
 Spend some time walking around the city centre and you can easily find some of the city’s most fascinating buildings.
 Travellers with a curiosity for historic monuments will enjoy a visit to the Clock Tower in Skanderbeg Square, situated in the centre of the city.
 Alternatively, you can visit the astonishingly beautiful Et’hem Bey Mosque to see its wonderful decorations.
 The National Historic Museum is a fantastic way to find out about Tirana’s history and see some of its most important artefacts up close.
 If you want to explore further afield, then a trip up nearby Mount Dajti by cable car offers incredible panoramic views of the city.